maxwell-bland/x-linux/README.md

 Now 100% Docker-free!

-This project provides some hack bash scripts to perform compilation of the linux kernel for 22 different microarchitectures.
+This project provides some hack bash scripts to perform compilation of the linux kernel for 22 different microarchitectures with the default config and 3 random configs to test for compiler errors in your linux kernel patches.

-However, you may also be looking for Intel's 0day system (and this may be exactly what you are looking for!)
+However, you may also be looking for Intel's 0day system which runs the linux kernel test bot (and this may be exactly what you are looking for!)

 https://github.com/intel/lkp-tests